Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Motivation

-\textbf{Backporting therefore does not improve replicability and introduces more failure modes.} The results imply that simply downgrading dependencies to match submission timestamps is not a reliable remedy when migrating \nbs or reusing scripts from other sources on one's own environment: many \nbs remain \nonreproducible or become outright failed due to environment reconstruction issues, so backporting cannot be recommended as a general-purpose fix for reproducibility.
+\textbf{Backporting, therefore, does not improve \reproducibility and introduces more failure modes.} The results imply that simply downgrading dependencies to match submission timestamps is not a reliable remedy when migrating \nbs or reusing scripts from other sources in one's own environment: many \nbs remain \nonreproducible or become outright failures due to environment reconstruction issues, so backporting is not recommended as a general-purpose fix.